 Figure 2: Visualization of the blind men and an elephant parable indicating how the same thing, e.g. the food system, can be grasped differently depending on the perspective and component that is seen, leading to completely different decisions, priorities and work packages

 Multisectorality refers to collaboration among different (government) sectors / different line departments and a multisectoral approach is multi-stakeholder engagement for actions across different sectors.
-Governance refers to the control and regulation system in the sense of structures and collaboration mechanisms of a political-social unit or a topical network such as the state, a municipality, a private or public organisation or the food or health system more broadly.

 Source: WHO